loosolab/UROPA/docs/uropa-example.md

 But, more specific annotation can be useful for some peaks like this one, in order to obtain a unique and precise annotation.
 For example, if some genomic regions are known to be enriched in transcriptionally active promoters, we would be interested to know on which features these regions are found upstream.
-Also,‘downstream’ direction could be useful for the targeted identification of miRNAs or 3’UTR-binding proteins.
+Moreover, ‘downstream’ direction could be useful for the targeted identification of miRNAs or 3’UTR-binding proteins.
 It is then possible in UROPA via the config file to add the parameter 'direction': 'upstream' to the query.

 `"queries": [{"feature": "gene", "attribute":"gene_name", "distance":1000, "direction":"upstream"}] `

 In this case the peak will only be annotated for *ATAD3B*.
 Depending on the biological relevance, it can be very useful to utilize more flexible keys.